Get In Touch

+Overview Can you imagine anyone buying a car without airbags and without seat belts?
+I bet you can't!
 So why is it that we buy computers without Antivirus software already installed, home routers without a firewall already installed or connected devices (IoT) that are lacking proper security controls?

 With cyberattacks affecting SMBs at an alarming rate, business owners are challenged with putting strong enough security in place to protect them from the average $20,000 price tag per incident.
 Ransomware, in particular, has hit the SMB sector hard.
 As stated in a recent study by Arctic Wolf Networks, last year saw a 433% increase in ransomware attacks against SMBs1 - a number that is expected to grow.

 Written by Avi Aminov and Or Katz Overview Imagine you are standing in the middle of a crowded train station and want to have a private conversation with an old friend.
 You've been waiting for the perfect time to contact him and get some advice on how to move forward with some important life choices.
 But you couldn't wait any longer, and now you're on a train platform.
 There are

 Last time I talked about how a proactive approach to defending against targeted threats using cloud-based recursive DNS and threat intelligence just makes sense.
 Taking this proactive approach early in the killchain can help mitigate known and unknown threats before any IP connection, file download or execution even happens.
 So, what are some of the common targeted threats and/or DNS-based techniques that we run across?
 We generally see malware, ransomware,